AMorgaut/wakanda-eventsource/README.md

 ```

-You can then listen to all Server Events via an `onmessage` handler
+You can then listen to basic Server Message Events via an `onmessage` handler

 ```javascript